numtide/system-manager/documentation/docs/reference-guide.md

 # Reference Guide

-[This might be starting to get a little long.
-We might want to split it up into separate guides.
-We could move the "Setting up a folder and file structure" section to the Getting Started Guide?]

 To get the most out of System Manager, we're offering this guide to help you make the best decisions based on your particular situation.

 # Table of Contents